Adolphus Greely: Later career

 In June 1886, Greely was promoted to captain.
 In March 1887, President Grover Cleveland appointed him as Chief Signal Officer of the U.S. Army with the rank of brigadier general.
 During his tenure as Chief Signal Officer of the Army, he oversaw construction, operation, and maintenance of numerous telegraph lines during and after the Spanish–American War, including: Puerto Rico, 800 mi; Cuba, 3000 mi; and the Philippines, 10200 mi.
 Greely also oversaw construction under adverse conditions a telegraph system for Alaska consisting of nearly 4000 mi of submarine cables, land cables and 107 mi of wireless telegraphy, which at the time was the longest regularly working commercial system in the world.
+Greely went aboard the cable ship USAT Burnside in 1903 to personally supervise the laying of submarine cable for the system.

 Greely's innovations as Chief Signal Officer led to the Army's fielding of wireless telegraphy, airplanes, motorized automobiles and trucks, and other modern equipment.
 He represented the United States at the 1903 International Telegraph Congress in London and the 1903 International Wireless Telegraph Congress in Berlin.
 As an expert on the telegraph, Greely worked on some of the first international telecommunication treaties.

 On February 10, 1906, he was promoted to major general and assigned to command the Pacific Division.
 In 1906, he commanded the relief effort that followed the San Francisco earthquake.
 As commander of the Northern Division, Greely was responsible for negotiating an end to the 1905-1906 Ute Rebellion.
 Greely commanded the Department of the Columbia in 1907.
 His terminal assignment was commander of the Department of Dakota in late 1907 and early 1908.
 In 1908, Greely reached the mandatory retirement age of 64.